Kaggle/kaggle-api/README.md

 kaggle --help
 ```

-See the [User documentation](documentation/README.md) more examples & tutorials.
+See the [User documentation](documentation/README.md) for more examples & tutorials.

 ## Development